maddiehenniger/nf-imputation-pipeline/README.md

 ## Quickstart

-TBD
+Under construction

 ## Preparing to Run the nf-imputation-pipeline

 In order to run the pipeline, you must have the following inputs:

+- Nextflow downloaded and/or configured
 - Input sample(s) that require imputation
 - Reference panel(s) for imputing
 - Sample and reference metadata for downstream processes
-- Nextflow downloaded and/or configured

 Input samples that require imputation will be referred to as test samples throughout this documentation.
 The reference population that you are using to impute with will be referred to as the reference panel.
 You may optionally also include a pedigree file and must specify this in the configuration file.